rosettatype/hyperglot/README.md

 - `-s, --support`: Specify what level of support to check against (currently options are "base" (default if omitted) or "aux")
 - `-a, --autonyms`: Output the language names in their native language and script
 - `-u, --users`: Also output language user count (where available)
 - `-o, --output`: Supply a file path to write the output to, in yaml format.
-For a single input font this will be a subset of rosetta.yaml with the languages and orthographies that the font supports.
+For a single input font this will be a subset of the Hyperglot database with the languages and orthographies that the font supports.
 If several fonts are provided the yaml file will have a top level dict key for each file.
 If the `-m` option is provided the yaml file will contain the specific intersection or union result
 - `-m, --mode`: How to process input if several files are provided (currently options are "individual", "union" and "intersection")
 - `--include-historical`: option to include languages and orthographies marked as historical (default is False)
 - `--include-constructed`: option to include languages and orthographies that are marked as constructed (default is False)